 Daily Do Not’s:

-- Consume essential oils for “prevention.”
+- Ingesting essential oils for “prevention.”
 This is wasteful and dangerous, and I was a victim of the take-a-drop-of-essential-oil under your tongue (or in your water) everyday myth until I irritated my esophagus and developed acid reflux!
 The more I learn about EOs, the less I consume them – only for specific health conditions, or my special soda.
 And, no, it doesn’t matter how “pure” or “therapeutic” they are.
 Daily consumption is NOT the most effective (and medicinal) way to use them, and it has taken me 3 years of trial & error (lots of error) and literally hundreds (if not thousands) of research hours to get to this “revelation.”
 So, please learn from my mistakes!

 - Think that each health condition within a specific body system should be approached the same way.
 Meaning this: even though peppermint is great for IBS and nausea, it should not be used for GERD.
 The University of Maryland Medical Center specifically warns that peppermint tea and essential oil can relax the esophageal sphincter and pose risks for those with reflux.